Modern Views of Machine Learning for Precision Psychiatry: Introduction

-The NIMH’s RDoC (Research Domain Criteria) initiative aims to address the heterogeneity of mental illness and provide a biologically-based (as opposed to symptom-based) framework for understanding these mental illnesses in terms of varying degrees of dysfunction in general psychological or neurobiological systems; it attempts to bridge the power of modern multidisciplinary (such as in genetics, neuroscience, and behavioral science) research approaches \cite{insel2010research}.
-In contrast, the DSM (Diagnostic and Statistical Manual of Mental Disorders) maintained by the American Psychiatric Association (APA), the assessment of diagnosis and treatment outcome in mental disorders are often based on the clinician’s observations, behavioral symptoms and patient reporting, which is susceptible to a high degree of variability.
+The NIMH’s RDoC (Research Domain Criteria) initiative aims to address the heterogeneity of mental illness and provide a biology-based (as opposed to symptom-based) framework for understanding these mental illnesses in terms of varying degrees of dysfunction in psychological or neurobiological systems; it attempts to bridge the power of multidisciplinary (such as the genetics, neuroscience, and behavioral science) research approaches \citep{insel2010research}.
+The current gold standard for diagnosis and treatment outcome in mental disorders---the DSM (Diagnostic and Statistical Manual of Mental Disorders) maintained by the American Psychiatric Association (APA), are often based on the clinician’s observations, behavioral symptoms and patient reporting, which are all susceptible to a high degree of variability.
 Therefore, it is imperative to develop quantitative neurobiological markers for mental disorders while accounting for their heterogeneity and comorbidity.

 One important goal in neuropsychiatry research is to identify the relationship between neurobiological/neurophysiological findings and clinical behavioral/self-report observations.
-Machine learning (ML) and artificial intelligence (AI) have generated growing interest in psychiatry because of their strong predictive power and generalization ability, which show promising medicine applications in prognosis and diagnosis \cite{bzdok2018machine,zhou2020machine,allen2020synthesising}.
-The interest of applying ML/AI in psychiatry has grown steadily in the past two decades, as reflected in the number of PubMed publications (Fig.~\ref{fig1}A).
-To improve mental health outcome with digital technologies, the so-called ``digital psychiatry" is focused on developing ML/AI methods intelligence for assessing, diagnosing, and treating mental health issues \cite{burr2020digital}.
-A recent global survey indicated that psychiatrists were somewhat skeptical that AI could replace human empathy, but many predicted that 'man and machine' would increasingly collaborate in undertaking clinical decisions, and they were optimistic that AI might improve efficiencies and access to care, and reduce costs \cite{doraiswamy2020artificial}.
+Machine learning (ML) and artificial intelligence (AI) have generated growing interests in psychiatry because of their strong predictive power and generalization ability for prognosis and diagnosis applications \citep{bzdok2018machine,zhou2020machine,allen2020synthesising}.
+The interest of applying ML/AI in psychiatry has grown steadily in the past two decades, as reflected in the number of PubMed publications (Figure~\ref{fig1}A).
+To improve mental health outcome with digital technologies, the so-called ``digital psychiatry" focuses on developing ML/AI methods for assessing, diagnosing, and treating mental health issues \citep{burr2020digital}.
+A recent global survey has indicated that psychiatrists were somewhat skeptical that AI could replace human empathy, but many predicted that 'man and machine' would increasingly collaborate in undertaking clinical decisions, and psychiatrists were optimistic that AI might improve efficiencies and access to mental care, and reduce costs \citep{doraiswamy2020artificial}.